Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-The topological invariance of tSEE terms for contractible loops can be proved as follows: firstly, for a contractible loop SES $A$ composed of $l$ spins, as we assume SESs are connected and non-self-intersecting, no $B_v$ stabilizer or their products can be fully supported on $A$.
-Then, for a product of $A_p$ stabilizers $P=\prod_{p\in \OS^2} A_p$ (where $\OS^2$ is an open membrane) to be fully supported on $A$, $A$ must be the boundary of $\OS^2$, thus $\OS^2$ is uniquely determined up to complementation; because $P=\prod_{p\in \OS^2} A_p = \prod_{p\in \bar{\OS^2}} A_p$, where $\bar{\OS^2}$ is the complement of $\OS^2$, is the only nontrivial generator of the stabilizer group fully supported on $A$, $G_A$ is the cyclic group generated by $P$, and $|G_A| = q$.
-As a result, we have $S_A = |A|\log_2 q - \log_2 q$ for any contractible loop $A$, which means the $-\log_2 q$ subleading term is topologically variant.
+The topological invariance of tSEE terms for contractible loops can be proven as follows: firstly, for a contractible loop SES $A$ composed of $l$ qudits, as we assume SESs to be connected and contain no dual loop, no $B_v$ stabilizer or their products can be fully supported on $A$.
+Then, for a product of $A_p$ stabilizers $P=\prod_{p\in \OS^2} A_p$ (where $\OS^2$ is an open membrane) to be fully supported on $A$, $A$ must be the boundary of $\OS^2$, thus $\OS^2$ is uniquely determined up to complementation.
+Since $\prod_{p\in \bar{\OS^2}} A_p= (\prod_{p\in \OS^2} A_p)^{\dagger} = P^{q-1}$, where $\bar{\OS^2}$ is the complement of $\OS^2$, $P$ is the only nontrivial generator of the stabilizer group fully supported on $A$, $G_A$ is the cyclic group generated by $P$, and $|G_A| = q$.
+As a result, we have $S_A = |A|\log_2 q - \log_2 q$ for any contractible loop $A$, which means the $-\log_2 q$ subleading term is topologically invariant.
 For other SESs, the topological invariance of tSEE terms can be proved similarly.

-Here we can notice an obvious difference between subdimensional and conventional entanglement entropies.
-When the SES denoted by $A$ is an open string, $S_A$ contains only the area (volume) law term without constant topological entanglement entropy (TEE) term, while for a square entanglement subsystem with finite width we would have the TEE term.
-Intuitively, there is a significant difference between 1D SES and conventional 2D bulk-like entanglement subsystems: the 1-form symmetry in 2D toric code model is supported on closed loops, thus only for 1D SES the 1-form symmetry can reduce to a global symmetry.
+Here we can notice an obvious difference between subdimensional and conventional entanglement entropies: When $A$ is an open string, $S_A$ contains only the area (volume) law term without constant topological entanglement entropy (TEE) term, while for a rectangle entanglement subsystem with finite width we would have the TEE term.
+Intuitively, it may be traced back to a significant difference between 1D SES and conventional 2D bulk-like entanglement subsystems: the 1-form symmetry in 2D toric code model is supported on closed loops, thus only for 1D SES the 1-form symmetry can reduce to a global symmetry.
 For a finite-size disk SES, it would simply inherit the $1$-form symmetry of the total system.
+This observation leads to the further exploration of symmetries of SESs with nontrivial SEE in this work, as presented in Sec.~\ref{sec:ses_sym} and Sec.~\ref{sec:tcs}.

-Besides, comparing the results of non-contractible loop and dual loop SESs, we can notice that the constant term in the SEE of dual loop SES comes from the non-local stabilizer we chose to specify a unique stabilizer state.
+Moreover, comparing the results of non-contractible loop and dual loop SESs, we can notice that the constant term in the SEE of dual loop SES comes from the nonlocal stabilizers we chose to specify a unique stabilizer state.
 Therefore, for a different ground state of 2D toric code model we may have different SEE for such non-contractible SESs.
-It shows that SEE can also distinguish different topologically degenerate ground states.
+It shows that topologically degenerate ground states can also be distinguished by SEE.